mattmckerroll/mattspersonalsite/README.md

 * added alt text to images both on side bar and main content
 * added semantic tags to the index.html file.
-    -sidebar is now an aside
+    * sidebar is now an aside
-    -main content has  been placed into sections.
+    * main content has  been placed into sections.
-    -nav tag was added to denote the navbar
+    * nav tag was added to denote the navbar
 * edited the index.html file to have better indenting for easier reading.
 * proper title was added
 * footer tags were added to the footer.